sgrottel/tiny-tools-collection/README.md

 A c++ progress bar for console applications.
 As usually, only semi-robust, but good enough.

+## DimMon
+C# app to dim monitors by displaying an transparent black overlaying window.
+The idea is to dim "other" monitors when watching a video or playing a game one only one of the monitors.

 ## GithubOverview
 A powershell script to print an overview of my stuff on Github.
 [Github CLI](https://cli.github.com/) must be installed.